 If you enroll in a Medicare Advantage D-SNP, you must see doctors and other providers in the plan’s network except for emergency and urgent care.

 If you are receiving both Medicare and Medi-Cal benefits, the Medicare Part D drug benefit will provide your prescription-drug coverage instead of Medi-Cal.
-You must be enrolled in a Medicare Part D drug plan or a Medicare Advantage prescription drug plan to get these benefits.
-(Note: if you are in Cal MediConnect, you will get your prescription drugs through your Cal MediConnect managed care plan.)
+You must be enrolled in a Medicare Part D drug plan or a Medicare Advantage Prescription Drug (MAPD) plan to get these benefits.
+Medi-Cal generally does not pay for prescription drugs if you are on Medicare.
 Medi-Cal, however, will pay for certain categories of drugs not covered by Part D, including:

 - Drugs used for smoking cessation